 Endocrinology and pharmacology!

-What did you like most about The University of Florida College of Veterinary Medicine?
+Dr. Mary Gardner, What is Your Favorite Thing About The University of Florida College of Veterinary Medicine?

 Are you happy that you chose this career?

 As a Doctor, has there been any particular case that was your favorite?

 I’m not in a board-certified specialty but I am involved exclusively in veterinary hospice, palliative care, and end of life.
 One day becoming a hospice Veterinarian may be a specialty.